 - Hotel Bantu by Faranda Boutique – I love the style of this hotel with a very refreshing rooftop pool and friendly staff!

-- Hyatt Regency Cartagena – Best part of this hotel is the infinity pool!
-But also it has amazing room set ups for families as well.
+- Hyatt Regency Cartagena – The best part of this hotel is the infinity pool!
+In addition, it has amazing room set ups for families as well.
 It is not as pretty as a boutique hotel, but you will enjoy the amenities.

 - Hotel Dann – We stayed next to Hotel Dann in an Airbnb and our kids were always jealous of the hotel.
-The pool is bigger and in the sun and the direct access to the beach is fantastic!
+The pool is bigger and always in the sun, and the direct access to the end of the beach is fantastic!
 They have good room options for families as well.

 On The Islands